 This Guidance Note aims to complement CARE’s GBV Guidance for Development Programs.

-- GBViE Guidance Note (full version)
+- Full GBViE Guidance Note (English, French, Spanish, Arabic)

 Read the full Guidance Note for details of CARE’s approach to GBViE, what this looks like in the project cycle, and key principles for ensuring best practice.

-- GBViE Summary Brief
+- GBViE Summary Brief (English, French, Spanish, Arabic)

 Read the four-page overview of WHY CARE focuses on GBV in emergencies, WHO we work with, WHAT we focus on, and HOW we implement GBViE programs.

 CARE’s GBViE Guidance Note is accompanied by four GBViE Implementation Guides to support staff with integrating GBViE considerations into their programs.

 GBViE risk mitigation refers to a range of activities within all sectors of the humanitarian response that aim to first deliberately identify GBV risks and then take specific actions to reduce the immediate risk of exposure to GBV.

 - GBViE Implementation Guide 2: Response

 GBViE response programming refers to interventions with explicit GBViE objectives to establish or strengthen service delivery to respond to incidents of GBV after they have occurred.